Call Me by Your Name (film): Development

 Two of the film's producers, Peter Spears and Howard Rosenman, saw a galley proof of André Aciman's debut novel Call Me by Your Name in 2007 and "optioned" the screen rights before its publication.
-Rosenman first heard about the book through a friend after acting in Milk (2008) and described it as "divine".
+Rosenman first heard about the book through a friend after acting in Milk (2008) and called it "divine".
 Spears, moved by the novel and believing it deserved a cinematic adaptation, received his first credit as a producer from his work on the film.
 They invited their friend James Ivory to work as an executive producer on the film adaptation.
 Spears and Rosenman began production in 2008, but the project was soon trapped in "development hell".
 The producers met with three sets of directors and writers—among them Gabriele Muccino, Ferzan Özpetek, and Sam Taylor-Johnson—but could not find anyone who would commit to the project.
 Scheduling filming in Italy during the summer also proved difficult.

 The producers contacted Guadagnino, their first choice to direct, but he declined, citing a busy schedule.
-However, as Guadagnino lived in northern Italy, he was initially hired as a location consultant instead.
-Guadagnino later suggested that he co-direct the film with Ivory, but no contractual agreement was put in place.
+But as Guadagnino lived in northern Italy, he was initially hired as a location consultant instead.
+He later suggested that he co-direct the film with Ivory, but no contractual agreement was put in place.
 Ivory accepted the offer to co-direct on the condition that he would also write the film; he spent "about nine months" on the screenplay.
-Guadagnino, who has described the novel as "a Proustian book about remembering the past and indulging in the melancholy of lost things", collaborated on the adaptation with Ivory and Walter Fasano.
-Screenwriting took place at Ivory's house, Guadagnino's kitchen table in Crema, and sometimes in New York City.
+Guadagnino, who has called the novel "a Proustian book about remembering the past and indulging in the melancholy of lost things", collaborated on the adaptation with Ivory and Walter Fasano.
+Screenwriting took place at Ivory's house, Guadagnino's kitchen table in Crema, and New York City.
 Ivory rarely met Guadagnino during the process, since the director was busy making A Bigger Splash (2015).